Rich2020/GitHub-auto-push-for-Windows/README.md

 Password for 'https://USERNAME@github.com': <PASSWORD>
 ```

 > Where <REPOSITORY> is the name your your repo (Writings in this example), and <USERNAME> and <PASSWORD> are well... your username and password for GitHub.
+Source: http://stackoverflow.com/questions/8588768/git-push-username-password-how-to-avoid

 > Open the GitAutoPush.batch file and edit `cd <path>` by replacing `<path>` with the path to your directory (Writings).
 > Eg: `C:\Users\Pookie\Desktop\Writings`